 Washington Post.
 July 16, 2021.

-(with Frederik Hjorth and Peter Thisted Dinesen)
+(with Frederik Hjorth & Peter Thisted Dinesen)

 Trying to understand Jeff Flake?
 We analyzed his Twitter feed — and were surprised